M-o-a-T/moat-kv/docs/source/client_protocol.rst

 get_value
 ---------

 Retrieve a single value.
-The ``path`` to that value needs to be sent as a list.
+The ``path`` to the value needs to be sent as a list.

 If the value does not exist or has been deleted, you'll get ``None`` back.